Wednesday, December 31, 2008

 Yonas' Big Boy Quilt

+In July, Yonas turned five years old.
+Even though he is not my nephew but rather my first cousin once removed, I have always felt as if both he and his brother almost are my nephews.
+So I made him a Big Boy (Girl) quilt as I have done for my "real" nephews and nieces.
 I had truck, tractor, airplane etc. fabrics left over from Henri's quilt, and being a boy, I figured Yonas would like them.
 I set the novelty prints with African fabrics in honor of Yonas' country of birth: Ethiopia.
 On the back I put a large piece of African fabric brought to me by my brother-in-law from Uganda years ago.
 Regina Carter did the machine quilting.

 Monday, June 23, 2008